 Therapy for Anxiety in Durango, Colorado

-For women who strive, overthink, people-please — and are ready to start living more grounded & authentically
+For women who overthink, people-please, feel the pressure to be perfect — and are ready to start living more grounded & authentically

 You may look calm and capable to others.
 You get things done.
 You manage responsibilities.